katia046707/Turing-College-Projects/README.md

 Includes Power BI files and exported visuals for the dashboard.
 /Documentation/:
 Contains supporting documents, including the project explanations.
-README.md:
-This detailed README file to navigate the repository.

 🛠 Projects Overview:
 1. Problem Statement: